Learn About the

 How We Do It

-We work directly with young people on our team to co-design and co-learn with those most impacted by the education system.
+We work directly with the org and the field to co-design and co-learn with those most impacted by the education system.

-We work in community and reciprocal relationship with equity and innovation leaders, understanding that innovation thrives in partnership and co-learning.
+We work in community and reciprocal relationship with equity and innovation leaders and young folks, understanding that innovation thrives in partnership and co-learning.

 Humans of The Reinvention Lab